Burd3n/30-Days-Of-Python/old_files/readme.md

    - Your name
    - Your family name
    - Your country
-   - I am enjoying 30 days of python
+   - I am enjoying 30 lessons of python
 4. Check the data types of the following data:
    - 10
    - 9.8